City Game: Men's game results

-^This game is listed as a Pittsburgh victory with a score of 84–74 in the Duquesne media guide.

 Women's basketball

 The women's basketball City Game series dates to 1974 when the University of Pittsburgh resurrected its women's varsity athletic program.
 The Pitt women's 91–32 win against Duquesne in the 1974 Pitt Tournament marked its first game and victory of the modern era since the program had been on hiatus at the close of the 1926–1927 season.
 Including the 1974 win, Pitt dominated the early series winning the first 13 games.
 The game has sometimes been played as a double header with the men's game and has been played three times at the Civic Arena in 1995, 1996, and 1998.
-Pitt leads the series 22–17 and was the winner of four straight prior to the Dukes winning four in a row since 2009.
+Pitt leads the series 22–18.

 Baseball

 The baseball contest between the University of Pittsburgh and Duquesne University was often referred to as the baseball version of the City Game and was sometimes played at special venues including Major League Baseball's PNC Park.
 The first collegiate baseball game at PNC Park was played on May 6, 2003, between Pittsburgh and Duquesne.
 Duquesne won the game by a score of 2–1.
 Following the 2010 season, Duquesne discontinued its varsity baseball program, bringing the City Game baseball series to an end.
 The PNC Park City Game series ended in Pitt's favor, four games to two, with the 2007 game canceled because of poor field conditions.
 The final City Game baseball series was split with Pitt winning an April 14, 2010 game at Trees Field 21–9, and Duquesne, oddly serving as the home team at Pitt's Trees Field, winning the final meeting, 10–9, on May 12, 2010.
 The all-time series between the schools ended in Pitt's favor, 58–22–1.